 Cats’ digestive systems also find it hard to easily digest this treat.
 The symptoms of gastrointestinal distress include:

 2. Choking Hazard

-Asides from causing gastrointestinal problems in cats, pistachios are capable of choking your cat.
+Aside from causing gastrointestinal problems in cats, pistachios can choke your cat.
 Due to the nature of pistachios, cats may find it difficult to chew them.
 This can lead to them swallowing pistachios as a whole without much chewing.

 As a result, this treat can get stuck in their throats and block their airways.
 Signs of choking in cats are;

 - Choking sounds.

 Pistachios are heavy in fats, and although cats will need fats in their diet, the amount of fat in this way is too much for cats.
 It is no news that meals that are high in fat are unhealthy for our feline friends and can lead to enormous weight gain and, ultimately, pancreatitis.

 Pancreatitis is a health condition where the pancreas, liver, or intestines are inflamed.
 The symptoms of pancreatitis in cats are;